-If your sole intention is getting “to the fastest run group” HPDE (High Performance Driver Education – Track Days) may not really be for you.
+If your only goal at a track day is getting “to the fastest run group” HPDE (High Performance Driver Education – Track Days) may not really be for you.
 However, I often hear from decent drivers with experience from LeMons and Champcar who don’t have a HPDE resume.
 They don’t want to start at level 1 and do a few seasons of HPDE events before they can earn a club racing license.
 Also, I occasionally hear from drivers who feel “stuck” in their level, be it HPDE-2 or 3.

 7) KNOW the flags

 Pace is important when being promoted between run groups, but the most important thing to yourself and others is SAFETY.
-Flags are the only way that officials can directly communicate with you, whether it means there’s an emergency around the next blind corner, or you are being called in because corner workers think your hood is popped.
-Seeing and reacting to flags should be second nature.
+Flags are the only way that officials can directly communicate with you, whether there’s an emergency around the next blind corner, or you are simply being called in because corner workers think your hood isn’t properly latched (Note both of those things directly relate to your wellbeing).
+Seeing and reacting to flags must be second nature.
 Do not expect to be moved to a faster run group if you do not react appropriately to a black or red flag, whether in a drill or real event.

 Need a refresher on the meaning of flags?
 Check out this post: The 14 Racing Flags you NEED to know for HPDE: Post 36